jestjs/jest/docs/GlobalAPI.md

 });
 ```

-:::note
+:::tip

-Use `maxConcurrency` in configuration to prevents Jest from executing more than the specified amount of tests at the same time
+You can use [`maxConcurrency`](Configuration.md#maxconcurrency-number) configuration option to limiting the number of tests that are allowed to run at the same time.

 :::